Skip to footer content

 How can I use file archiving in a C# application?

-You can use file archiving in a C# application by utilizing libraries like the 7-Zip SDK with the 7z.dll library or IronZIP, which provides a comprehensive set of tools for handling ZIP files in .NET.
+You can use file archiving in C# applications by employing libraries like the 7-Zip SDK with the 7z.dll or IronZIP, both offering comprehensive tools for handling file compression and extraction.

 Chipego